 A 5-year work plan be submitted and updated to keep NCDOT abreast of long-range planning issues.
 This requirement was initiated by NCDOT for the planning period and outlines the major initiatives the MPO plans to undertake creating efficient communication between NCDTO, FHWA and the MPO.

-Action Needed: Request the TAC approve the Resolution 2021-04-GUAMPO, adopting draft FY 2022 UPWP.
+Action Needed: Request the TCC recommend adoption of the draft FY 2022 UPWP to the TAC.

 Attachments: Draft FY 2022 UPWP

 THE GREENVILLE URBAN AREA MPO FISCAL YEAR (FY) 2022 UNIFIED PLANNING WORK PROGRAM (UPWP)